jpbeaudet/zeroph/README.md

 - make a optional middleware strategy(python class instance) that will trigger pass assertion on return value before sending it back,(will be appended for mandatory strategies)
 - make a global onSuCess, onFail, onError, onDisconnect, onConnRefused subclass make it in a template python call to be easily customizable
 - Make unittests
+- add a REST-ful endpoint with flask and/or django
 - Make readable documentation